KalebGordon/group-4-final-project/README.md

 ## Questions we plan to answer with the project
 •	Within a given year, can we predict the CO2 level based on emissions?

-•	What was the impact of any environmental protection accords on a given year?
-An example is the Paris Climate Agreement and the emissions impact.

 # Methodoloy and Technologies Used